Pantheon quarter

 We decided one day to tour around the quarter and snap some photos to let you have an idea of its feel.

-When we got there, we found out that they were shooting a film with the famous actor Carlo Verdone, shown in the foreground of the left picture (he is the one with the red T-shirt).
+When we got there, we found out that they were shooting a film with the famous actor Carlo Verdone, shown in the foreground of the left picture (he's the one with the red T-shirt).

-Of course we do not guarantee that you will find Carlo Verdone waiting there for you, but Rome is such a kaleidoscopic town that you might find something (or somebody) else!
+Rome is such a kaleidoscopic town that you might find something (or somebody) suddenly takin all your attention!

 (Left): Pantheon - film shooting

-In the next photos you can see the church of St. Maria Maddalena al Campo Marzio (left) - a baroque jewel -, and two "Signori" (gentlemen) happily leaving as they taste their "gelato" (ice cream) "Giolitti", perhaps the most popular "gelateria" in Rome ("an institution" as we say in Rome, meaning that it is a popular and celebrated place).
+In the next photos you can see the church of St. Maria Maddalena al Campo Marzio (left) - a baroque jewel -, and two "Signori" (gentlemen) happily tasting their "gelato" (ice cream) as they exit "Giolitti", perhaps the most renowned classical "gelateria" or ice cream parlour in Rome ("an institution" as Romans say, meaning that it is and old shop appreciated by the population).

 In front of the church (left) there were supporters asking signatures for a referendum (under the white tent).
 Social activities are very popular in Italy.

-"Giolitti" ice parlor or "gelateria", one of the "institutions" of Rome regarding caffe' (coffee) and gelato (ice cream).
-Visit the page with a complete presentation of Rome cafes and ice cream parlors.
+"Giolitti" ice cream parlor or "gelateria", one of the "institutions" of Rome about caffe' (coffee) and gelato (ice cream).
+Visit the page with a complete presentation of Rome cafes and ice cream parlours.

 Church of Santa Maria Maddalena